Apple-iOS-Security

 The New Naming Convention: Why iOS Jumped to 26

 If you were expecting iOS 19 after iOS 18, you might have been surprised when Apple released iOS 26 in September 2025.
-Apple changed their naming convention to align with the year—so iOS 26 is for 2026, similar to how car manufacturers name their models.
+Apple changed their naming convention to align with the calendar year—so iOS 26 is for 2026, similar to how car manufacturers name their models.

 Major Updates vs Security Updates: What’s the Difference?